aqarooni02/BoltMarket/Bitcoin-Marketplace-README.md

 ## 📝 Notes

-- MVP is **Bitcoin-only**: all prices in sats, Lightning network recommended
+- MVP is **Bitcoin-only**: prices are in sats, Lightning network recommended
 - Marketplace-hosted files for free sellers simplifies trust and storage
 - Secure delivery via temporary tokens ensures paid access
-- All items are sold for 10k sats
+- Product price is per-product; a default may be used if missing

 ---